mensly/shooter/README.md

 ## Gameplay

-Enemies spawn from the top of the screen at regular intervals.
+Enemies spawn from the top of the screen at regular intervals with increasing frequency.
 Shoot them to earn points:
-- Basic enemies award 10 points
+- Basic enemies: 10 points
-- Fast enemies award 20 points
+- Fast enemies: 20 points
+- Zigzag enemies: 25 points (move side-to-side)
+- Shooter enemies: 30 points (fire rapidly)
+- Kamikaze enemies: 15 points (charge toward player)
-- Tank enemies award 50 points
+- Tank enemies: 50 points (slow but sturdy)

 You have 3 lives.
 You lose a life when an enemy or enemy bullet collides with your ship.
 When all lives are lost, the game ends.
 Press R to restart.